 (b) has been given instruction and training, and has been assessed as competent, in the safe application and use of those standards, procedures and practices.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (2) A contractor must ensure, so far as is reasonably practicable, that each person for whom the contractor is responsible who carries out a prescribed activity on a network —